AnalystShz/Google_Capstone-Cyclistic-Bike-Share-Analysis/README.md

 - Created a column called ride_length
 - Created a column called day_of_week
 - Filtered out null and inconsistent values in ride length and deleted rows

-- Merged all spreadsheets to have a full year view
+Tableau
+- Made columns consistent and combined them into a single worksheet.
-- Visualised the data to discover insights
+- Cleaned and transformed data to prepare for analysis